 That’s where a penalty clause struts onto the stage, acting as your wedding superhero.

-A penalty clause sets out specific penalties or punishments the photographer would face if they breach the contract.
+A penalty clause sets out specific penalties the photographer would face if they breach the contract.

 This might include things like a financial penalty for tardiness or failure to show up or a requirement to provide additional services at no extra cost to compensate for any shortcomings.